kenan-rhoton/card-game/docs/README.md

 ## Contributing

 There are two main ways to contribute to this project.
-- **Programming**: Everything on how to contribute developing the game is explained on `docs/CONTRIBUTING.md`.
+- **Programming**: Everything on how to contribute developing the game is explained in `docs/CONTRIBUTING.md`.
 - **Designing**: All design discussion is done through the Discord channel in catalan (though we might change to spanish).
 To have access to the Discord channel, send a message to Masclins#8514.

 In a near future, there will be a third way: